Car Infotainment System 101: What to Look for in a Modern Car Interface

 - Rearview or surround-view camera displays

-- Energy flow monitors (for hybrids/PHEVs/EVs)
+- Energy flow monitors (for hybrids/PHEVs/BEVs)

 - Driving mode information